Zalaki: Demographics

 In the 2011 census, Zalaki reported a population of 2,686 inhabitants.

 As of the 2011 India census, Zalaki is a large village located in Indi Taluk of Vijayapur district, Karnataka with total 489 families residing.
 The Zalaki village has population of 2686 of which 1370 are males while 1316 are females as per Population Census 2011.

 In Zalaki village population of children with age 0-6 is 402 which makes up 14.97 % of total population of village.
 Average Sex Ratio of Zalaki village is 961 which is lower than Karnataka state average of 973.
 Child Sex Ratio for the Zalaki as per census is 861, lower than Karnataka average of 948.

 Zalaki village has lower literacy rate compared to Karnataka.
 In 2011, literacy rate of Zalaki village was 70.32 % compared to 75.36 % of Karnataka.
 In Zalaki Male literacy stands at 81.54 % while female literacy rate was 58.85 %.

 As per constitution of India and Panchyati Raaj Act, Zalaki village is administrated by Sarpanch (Head of Village) who is elected representative of village.
-Our website, don't have information about schools and hospital in Zalaki village.